-As tourism rapidly expands in Vietnam's more familiar cities along the coast, many traveler's are venturing to more remote areas with a fresher atmosphere.
+As tourism rapidly expands in Vietnam's more familiar cities south and along the coast, many traveler's are venturing to more remote areas with a fresher atmosphere.
 One destination growing in popularity, and soon to be overwhelmed by backpackers, is Sapa.
 Sapa is a small, tranquil town that lies a mile high on the Hoang Lien Son mountain range along the Chinese border in northwest Vietnam.
 Nicknamed "the Tonkinese Alps" the area features vaulting rice terraces, lush vegetation and the highest peak in Vietnam, Fansipan, which towers over the village, swirled in fog from across a deep valley.

 A look off towards China provides breathtaking views of no less than seven mountain ranges.
 The town was located by Jesuit missionaries in 1918, and, attracted by the cool and temperate climate, western arrivals soon transformed Sapa into a pleasant hill station.

 Along with a church, they constructed hotels, tennis courts, an airport, hydro-electric station and summer villas.
 Most were abandoned or destroyed during the subsequent war for independence with the French and a border skirmish with the Chinese, but some of the colonial influence remains.

 Although the name Sapa means "sand village" in Chinese and the town is located within Vietnam, it is home to a wealth of colorful, diverse hilltribes who have steadfastly resisted integration into Vietnamese society and modern life.
 In fact, the hill tribes, including the Hmong, the Dao, and the Dai, comprise the majority of inhabitants in the area, outnumbering the Vietnamese who have traditionally preferred the warmer climate of the low lands.
 Indeed, Sapa has been known to get a light sprinkling of snow in the winter.